DEFRA/smart-incident-reporting/README.md

 # Environment variables

-Environment variables and their default values if not set can be found in the file `server/utils/config.js`
+Environment variables for the webapp and their default values if not set can be found in the file `server/utils/config.js`

+The build of the webapp requires an environment variable GA_ID if google analytics is required

 # Private beta authentication